Identifying Preferences when Households are Financially Constrained: Preference Identification and the Extensive Margin

 \begin{prop}{Identification}.
-Define $\Theta_{I}$ as the identified set without using the extensive margin and $\Theta_{I}'$ as the identified set when \eqref{eq:surv_mom} is utilized.
-Given Time Series observations on $\{Y_{t},B_{t}\}_{t=1..T}$ and the moment conditions in \eqref{eq:no_surv_mom}- \eqref{eq:surv_mom}, \begin{enumerate} \item If $B_{t}\in(0,1)$, then $\Theta_{I}'\subset\Theta_{I}$. \item If $Var(B_{t})=0$, then $\Theta_{I}'=\Theta_{I}$. \item When $B_{t}\neq 0$, $\Theta_{I}$ is not a singleton (Impossibility of point identification). \end{enumerate} \end{prop} \begin{proof} See Appendix A \end{proof} $B_{t}\in(0,1)$ is essential for shrinking the admissible set of predictions.
-Moreover, absence of time variation in the proportion of agents that are constrained i.e. if the economy reaches a stationary state, implies that $B_{t}$ has no additional information for the parameters of the model.
-What this also implies is that additional identification really comes from the presence of aggregate risk.
+Define $\Theta_{I}$ as the identified set without using the extensive margin (e.g. based on \eqref{eq:no_surv_mom}) and $\Theta_{I}'$ as the identified set when \eqref{eq:surv_mom} is utilized instead of \eqref{eq:no_surv_mom}.
+Given Time Series observations on $\{Y_{t},B_{t}\}_{t=1..T}$: \begin{enumerate} \item $\Theta_{I}'\subset\Theta_{I}$ if $Var(B_{t})>0$. \item When $B_{t}\neq 0$, $\Theta_{I}$ is not a singleton (Impossibility of point identification). \end{enumerate} \end{prop} \begin{proof} See section \ref{over_surv_proof} in Appendix \hyperref[AppA]{A} \end{proof} The above results can be interpreted as follows.
+Variation in $B_{t}$ is essential for shrinking the identified set, as it breaks the perfect correlation between $m_{1}$ and $m_{2}$.
+Intuitively, $B_{t}$ adds information as it describes the mass of financially constrained agents over time, which determine part of the latent $\mu_{t}$.\footnote{Viewed from the perspective of an individual, $B_{t}$ describes the probability that an agent chosen at random is constrained or not.
+The analytical example in Appendix \hyperref[AppB]{B} uses observations at the individual level and shows explicitly how the extensive margin provides additional identifying information for the risk aversion parameter. } Viewed through the lens of the log-linearized condition \eqref{eq:intui}, incorporating information on $B_{t}$ yields that

-Intuitively, $B_{t}$ adds information as it describes the mass of financially constrained agents over time, and is thus related to variations in consumption heterogeneity and precautionary effects.
-Absent of information on $B_{t}$, moment inequalities only capture average behavior and are thus consistent with $99\%$ or $1\%$ of agents being constrained.

-Finally, viewed from the perspective of an individual, $B_{t}$ describes the probability that an agent chose at random is constrained or not.
-The analytical example in Appendix B uses time series observations at the individual level and shows explicitly how the extensive margin provides additional identifying information for the risk aversion parameter.